Permanent Pinpoint answer & analysis (Pinpoint Today archive)

 Published on 03/25/2026

-This Pinpoint answer guide asks: what links Marble, Obsidian, Slate, Granite, and Sandstone - and what story do they share?
-Follow the spoiler-safe hints one by one, then reveal the final connection and read the full analysis of how each clue fits together.
+This Pinpoint answer guide asks what shared idea links Marble, Obsidian, Slate, Granite, and Sandstone.
+Follow the spoiler-safe hints one by one, then see how each clue clicks into the final answer.

 Hover (desktop) or tap (mobile) each clue before you reveal the Pinpoint answer